Improper Sharing of Sensitive Data

 Subject: IMPORTANT: Improper Sharing of Sensitive Information in your Google Drive

-According to our security systems, it appears that you have shared a Google document containing social security numbers either publicly or domain wide.
-In an effort to maintain the security of this data, we have removed one of the following sharing settings from your document: Public on the web; Public with link, Domain wide, or Domain wide with link.
+According to our security systems, it appears that you have shared a Google document containing social security numbers either publicly or domain-wide.
+To maintain the security of this data, we have removed one of the following sharing settings from your document: Public on the web; Public with a link, Domain-wide, or Domain-wide with a link.

-<Name of the shared document with link to the document>
+<Name of the shared document with a link to the document>

 For more information, contact Information Security, email@example.com or Doctor Gee, firstname.lastname@example.org